pjfontillas/dutchman/README.md

         cd homer
         make start

-Homer says `Woohoo!` every time he consumes a message from the `buffet` queue, but without a delivery person, no shrimp will make it to your stockroom for the Captain to put out on the buffet.
+Homer says `Woohoo!` every time he consumes a message from the `buffet` queue.
+You'll probably notice, however, that without a delivery person, no shrimp will make it to your stockroom for the Captain to put out on the buffet.
 This first challenge fixes that problem.

 ## The Challenges